xiongjoh/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+Closures are functions that have a function declared in them.
+The inner function has access to the parent functions' variables but the opposite is not true.
 2. Study the following code, then answer the questions below.

 ```js